Shayancx/encryptor.link/SECURITY.md

 ## ⚠️ Heads Up

-This project — **encryptor.link** — is something I (@Shayancx) built to sharpen my skills with Ruby and Ruby on Rails.
+This project — **encryptor.link** — is something I built to sharpen my skills with Ruby.
 It’s a personal learning project, not a commercial-grade service.
 I care deeply about privacy and security, but I’m not a professional security researcher.
 So: use at your own risk, and keep in mind that this is a work-in-progress.

 ---

 ## 🔒 Security Basics

 **encryptor.link** is meant to be a privacy-respecting, zero-knowledge, end-to-end encrypted messaging tool.
-Everything you send is encrypted *before* it ever touches the server — that’s the core idea.
+Everything you send is encrypted *before* it ever touches the server, that’s the core idea.
 Still, since I’m learning as I go, it might not be bulletproof.

 ---